clara-escanuela/flashcam-simulation/README.md

 # FlashCam Simulations

 Low-level simulation package for the FlashCam.
-This project is intended to make simple changes to simtelarray simulations without the need to properly simulate a bunch of files.
+This project is intended to make simple changes to simtelarray simulations without the need to re-simulate those files.
+It can also generate fake gamma showers and pulses with different NSB and noise.

 **Installation**